nnsW3/octane/docs/endpoints.md

 `POST /api/createAssociatedTokenAccount`

-The transaction should transfer a fee to Octane as first instruction and create new associated token account as second instruction.
+The transaction should transfer a fee to Octane as the first instruction and create a new associated token account as second instruction.

 | Parameter   | Type   | Description                                                 |
 |-------------|--------|-------------------------------------------------------------|